diginatu/nagome/docs/plugin.md

 ### Domain

-An message sent from a plugin resend to other plugins which is domain plugin itself or depend on it.
+A message sent from a plugin resend to other plugins which is domain plugin itself or depend on it.

 ### Command